Xiaofei-it/pinoc/README.md

 allowed by some app stores.

 To avoid the above problems, Trojan does not adopt the tradition classloader-based techniques, but adopt a novel technique which is classloader-free.
-Specifically, the Trojan library is based on the Zlang programming language, a flexible dynamically-typed programming language which runs on the JVM, and supports access to Java objects and interaction with Java at runtime.
+Specifically, Trojan executes the instructions written not in Java, but in the Zlang programming language, a flexible dynamically-typed programming language which runs on the JVM and supports access to Java objects and interaction with Java at runtime.

-When a user writes the instructions to be executed
-// TODO
+It is easy to convert Java instructions into Zlang instructions.

-## Usage
+## Deployment

+To use the Trojan library, add the following dependency:

 ```
 compile 'com.iqiyi.ishow.support:trojan:0.0.67'
 ```

+Also, the Trojan plugin is needed at compile time:

 ```
 buildscript {